 The DuPont Model Return on Equity (ROE) Formula allows experienced investors to gain insight into the capital structure of a firm, the quality of the business, and the levers that are driving the return on invested capital—perhaps more so than with any other single metric.

-The DuPont model is so valuable because it doesn't just want to know what return on equity is, rather, it allows you to know what specific variables are causing the return on equity in the first place.
-By measuring and highlighting those underlying realities, it becomes easier to target them, develop corporate policies to improve or modify that which can be optimized, and take control through intelligent, purposeful, decisive action.
+The DuPont model is so valuable because it doesn't just want to know what the return on equity is.
+Instead, it explores the specific variables that are causing the ROE in the first place.
+By measuring and highlighting those underlying realities, it becomes easier to target them; develop corporate policies to improve or modify that which can be optimized; and take control through intelligent, purposeful, decisive action.

-There are three components in the calculation of return on equity when doing a DuPont model analysis.
+There are three components in the calculation of ROE when doing a DuPont model analysis:

-By looking at each of these inputs individually, we can discover the source of a company's return on equity and compare it to its competitors.
-Let me walk you through each then we'll circle back and I'll show you how to do the DuPont model return on equity calculation.
+By looking at each of these inputs individually, we can discover the source of a company's ROE and compare it to its competitors.
+By multiplying the three components together, we can calculate the DuPont model ROE.

 There are two ways to calculate net profit margin:

-The asset turnover ratio tends to be inversely related to the net profit margin.
-That is, the higher the net profit margin, the lower the asset turnover.
+The asset turnover ratio tends to be inversely related to the net profit margin: The higher the net profit margin, the lower the asset turnover.
 The result is that the investor can compare companies using different models (low-profit, high-volume vs. high-profit, low-volume) and determine which business is more attractive.

-It is possible for a company with terrible sales and margins to take on excessive debt and artificially increase its return on equity.
-The equity multiplier, which is a measure of financial leverage, allows the investor to see what portion of the return on equity is the result of debt.
+It is possible for a company with terrible sales and margins to take on excessive debt and artificially increase its ROE.
+The equity multiplier, which is a measure of financial leverage, allows the investor to see what portion of the ROE is the result of debt.